Gluten Free Rice Krispie Treats

 Other Ingredients

-I usually use regular sized marshmallows, and toss in some mini marshmallows with the rice krispies, so they stay whole and make little marshmallow pockets.
+I usually use regular-sized marshmallows to melt, and then toss in some mini marshmallows with the rice krispies, so they stay whole and make delicious little marshmallow pockets.

 Salt – This helps balance the sweetness of the marshmallows.

-To make gluten and dairy free or vegan rice krispie treats, you should be able to swap the butter for a dairy-free or vegan butter alternative.
-Choose one in block form if you can as they tend to be a similar consistency to butter) and choose vegan marshmallows that are made without gelatine.
+You should be able to swap the butter for a dairy-free or vegan butter alternative.
+Choose one in block form if you can, as they tend to be a similar consistency to butter.
+To make them vegan as well, choose vegan marshmallows that are made without gelatin.

 How to Make Gluten Free Rice Krispie Treats

-To make the gluten free rice krispie treats, start by preparing your cake pan.
-I use a 9″ square pan, which makes for lovely thick pieces, but you can use a 9″x13″ pan, or really any roughly equivalent sized pan.
+Start by preparing your cake pan.
+I use a 9″ square pan, which makes for lovely thick pieces, but you can use a 9″x13″ pan, or really any roughly equivalent-sized pan.
 Line the pan with non-stick baking paper or parchment paper – I like to do two long strips and crisscross them, which makes a nice sling to help lift the crispy squares out later.
 Lightly spray the paper with oil spray and clip with binder clips if you like.

 Melt the butter in a large saucepan over medium heat then add in your marshmallows, vanilla and salt, and stir with a spatula or wooden spoon until melted.
 Make sure you choose a very large pot, as it needs to fit all of the marshmallows and cereal.